 The underwriting process of bridging loans also moves fast.
 Lenders require focused information that pertains to the different aspects of the transaction rather than lots of superficial details.

 Very broadly, lenders will be looking at:

-The process is designed to move at speed, and lenders are primed to make decisions quickly and release funds rapidly.
+The process is designed to move at speed, and lenders are primed to make decisions quickly and release short term property loans rapidly.

 Usually, you’ll be using bridging finance as a strategic, ‘stop-gap’ solution to allow you to pursue an opportunity, buy an asset or solve a problem.

 Many borrowers considering a short-term bridging loan know they will have a liquidity event in a few weeks or months.
 This might be if you have a significant sum of cash coming in from the sale of assets, shares or investments or from an event like the sale of a business, a divorce settlement or inheritance.